mennylevinski/light-net-scanner/README.md

 # Advanced Network Scanner

-A cross-platform, lightweight, open-source Python tool designed to discover devices on your local IPv4 network / interface.
+A cross-platform, lightweight, open-source Python tool designed to discover devices on your local IPv4 network.
 Built for ethical diagnostics, security awareness, and administrative auditing.
 Suitable for both personal and organizational use.

 ---